JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

 * Should decode the text to UTF-8.

 # Word Search

 Ways to search for the number of appearances.

 1. Delete all stop words.
     * Since we are going to be iterating over the same string, things would go faster if we delete words that we know are not going to be searched.
-    * Stopwords simply refer to common English words like "I", "me", "he", "she".
+    * Stopwords simply refer to common English words like "I", "me", "he", "she", etc.

 2. Regular search for key words after normalizing everything.
 This will output a dictionary that maps each searched term to a number that describes the frequency of the appearance of the word.